 An intent may contain multiple intent expectations, and each intent expectation may contain multiple expectation targets.
-The MnS producer (or its intent handling functions) may realize that the intent may have conflicts, within the intent, intent expectations or otherwise.
-The intent is considered to have conflict if any of its requirements (or their attributes) conflict with another requirement in the intent or in another intent.
+The MnS producer (or its intent handling functions) may realize that conflict between different intents or conflict between different intent expectations within an intent or conflict between different targets within an intent expectation.
+The intent may have conflict with other intent if any of its targets conflict with another target in another intent.
 The conflicts should be detected and resolved.